amralieg/databricks-delta-sharing-utils/README.md

 ```python
  def create_remotely_linked_tables(self, share:str)->list:
 ```
-This will mount all delta share tables as mirrored table of the source, no data copy is performed, and all queries will be run against the source directly (note this will incurre egress cost at the source).
+This will mount all delta share tables as mirrored table of the source, no data copy is performed, and all queries will be run against the source directly (note this will incurre egress cost each run at the source).

 **Args**